Lucra-Sports/lucra-react-native-sdk/README.md

 }
 ```

 To utilize the API layer will require both using the Frontend SDK (shown below) as well as integrating several API calls on your Backend to set/fetch data to/from the Lucra system at appropriate times.
-View the APIIntegration.pdf document in this repo for more information:
+View the [APIIntegration](APIIntegration.pdf) document in this repo for more information:

 ```ts
 import {